dfyockey/XSLT_PEDS/README.md

      alternatively be provided as an argument when running from the command line.

-  5. Open one of the generated Html files to view the formatted PEDS data.
+  5. Open the generated Html files to view the formatted PEDS data.

+  ## Tips

+  1. As of XSLT_PEDS version 1.1.0, you may click on any application title in a generated Html file to hide all data sections in the file except Application Data sections.
+Clicking any application title again will show the hidden sections.
+This feature can be useful in browsing through a large collection of results to find applications of interest.

-  6. Depending on the file manager used, you may be able to select multiple generated Html files and hit "Enter" -- or open a context menu (i.e. "right-click menu") and click "Open" -- to open the files in a collection of (randomly-ordered) tabs.
+  2. Depending on the file manager used, you may be able to select multiple generated Html files and hit "Enter" -- or open a context menu (i.e. "right-click menu") and click "Open" -- to open the files in a collection of (randomly-ordered) tabs.

-  7. The Html files are completely portable (i.e. you can move them to any folder, email them to someone, etc.)
+  3. The Html files are completely portable; i.e. you can move them to any folder, email them to someone, etc.

 ---